Flowers for Self-Care

 “Common sense tells us that flowers make us happy,” said Dr. Haviland-Jones.
 “Now, science shows that not only do flowers make us happier than we know, they have strong positive effects on our emotional well being.”

 Adding flowers to reduce stress does not require tremendous effort to generate a meaningful effect, said researcher Erin Largo-Wight, Ph.D., Associate Professor, University of North Florida.
+“When life seems to be in a constant state of frenzy, flowers can provide us with a much-needed moment of calm," she said.

-Here are some top tips for self-care
+Here are top tips for self-care

 - Surround yourself with flowers: Browse your local grocery store’s flower department.
 Just the sight and smell of the natural beauty of flowers can put you at ease.